 How to make Ponche Navideño

-Add the water to a large stockpot and set to high heat.
+1. Add water to a large stockpot and set to high heat.
 Add the jamaica, tamarindo pods, cinnamon sticks, cloves and piloncillo/sugar.
 Cover and boil for about 15 minutes.

 A strainer with cooked jamaica flowers and tamarindo pods.

-Optional, you can strain the liquid in order to remove the hibiscus, tamarindo pods and cloves prior to adding the fruit.
+1. Remove the hibiscus, tamarindo pods and cloves prior to adding the fruit.
 This way they’re not served in the drink.
-Discard once removed.
+Discard.

 Tools you might need for this punch!